 eSTAR Pilot program by Health Canada & US FDA

 eSTAR (electronic Submission Template and Resource) is an initiative launched by the US Food and Drug Administration in February 2020.
 It is a free, interactive PDF Form that provides assistance to the applicants in preparing the CDRH medical device submission for 510(k)s and De Novos.
-The content of the form is automated with an automatic verification feature, and the structure is complementary to the internal review and also harmonized with the IMDRF and guided construction for each submission section.

 The US FDA has announced a pilot program in collaboration with Health Canada.
 The practicability of using eSTAR will be determined by the outcome of 9 participants.
 The pilot program has eligibility criteria as below: